potsawee/hierarchical_ensemble_summ/README.md

 python mbr_decoding.py --filedir directory --outfile output.txt
 ```

-In this example code, the directory should contain the output files (to be combined) where in each file, it has one summary a line.
+In this example code, the directory should contain the output files (to be combined) where each file has one summary per line.

 ## Citation